tomer-ben-david-archive/tomer-ben-david.github.io.old/source/_posts/2017/2017-08-08-scala-terminology-part03-functor.md

 ```

 so a Functor is just a class (type class but we didn't talk about it yet), so it's just a class with a single function! `fmap`.
 This goes along extremely well with the fact that we said that functor is a type which has the function `map`.
 But why `fmap` in our case and not `map` this is because we are referring here to the general case.
 In our case here it's the definition of what a functor is, and it is any class which defines a function which takes a higher order function from `(a -> b)` from any a to any b. now the functor value `f a` when applied with the function `(a -> b)` evaluates to the functor value `f b` that's it.
 If our `f` is an array it would simply be:

+Now you may ask, why do we have not only `f a` but also `f b`.
+The reason is that the output or the *evaluation* of the map function as FP people like to call it, is also a functor, we talked about it when we explained the map function, the output or the evaluation is boxes in the same shape as the original data type.
+And as the original data type was a functor (it had a map function), that means that the output data type is also a functor.  hurrah!

 ```haskell
 map :: (a -> b) -> [a] -> [b]